Wales is the smallest country on the Isle of Great Britain. It’s so small you can travel the length of this mountainous

 As a country carved by glaciers in the last ice age, many of the top attractions in Wales involve our most plentiful asset – mountains.
 It’s quite fitting therefore, that the top thing to do in Wales is to visit the country’s highest mountain, Mount Snowdon or Yr Wyddfa as it is now officially known.

-Mount Snowdon or Yr Wyddfa in Welsh, is 1085m and is the only major peak in the UK to have a train that runs to the summit.
+Yr Wyddfa is 1085m and is the only major peak in the UK to have a train that runs to the summit.
 For this quirky uniqueness alone, it’s worth taking a ride on the Snowdon Mountain railway.

 Alternatively, for the full mountain experience I recommend hiking to the top.
 There are several hiking routes to the summit of Snowdon, which I describe in detail in this handy guide.
 If you’re a mountain lover who wants to enjoy a quieter hike in Snowdonia National Park, take a look at this guide.